COSC-499-W2023/year-long-project-team-3/docs/weekly logs/personal/k_phan_personal_log.md

 - Work on design mocks (IN PROGRESS)

 ### Tasks Worked on
-- Brainstormed ideas and proposed to team
+- Brainstormed a list of ideas
+- Adjusted the project list team came up
 - Contributed to project proposal
 - Started on a little bit of design